 HOW DO I SIGN UP?

 Go Green!
 Sign up through your First Federal Online Banking account, then click on eStatements to register today.
 Not a current online banking customer?
 Just click on First Time User in our Online Banking login box on our homepage.
 If you need assistance, call us at (419) 238-1463 or contact us on our website with any questions.

 WHAT YOU NEED TO KNOW

-First Federal is online (real-time) with ATM and debit card transactions, which means that these transaction amounts will immediately be deducted from the available balance on your account.
-Being online, you can better manage your balance, and we can better accommodate our customers, when accounts are inadvertently overdrawn.
+First Federal is online (real-time) with ATM and debit card transactions, which means that these transaction amounts are immediately deducted from the available balance on your account.
+Real-time helps you manage your balance, and we can better accommodate our customers when accounts are inadvertently overdrawn.
 We want our customers to avoid the hassle, costs, and other adverse consequences of having a check bounce or a transaction denied.

 In following Federal Reserve rules that give debit and ATM card users options regarding overdrafts, we must offer you the ability to make decisions about overdrafts for transactions made with your debit or ATM cards.

 We have available a separate notice, "What You Need to Know about Overdrafts and Overdraft Fees" and Opt-In Authorization Form which is your explanation about how we treat overdrafts.
 See below for how to revoke an authorization.
 Here are some general key facts that you need to consider about overdrafts.

 HOW DO OVERDRAFTS AND BOUNCED CHECKS HAPPEN?